fahdoo/sessions-client/requirements/instructions.md

 #### 3.2.5 Milestone 5: AI Interviewer Integration with LiveKit

 1. Frontend: AI Interviewer Integration
-   - Update `app/sessions/[id]/record/page.tsx` to use LiveKit's `useVoiceAssistant` hook
+   - Update `app/sessions/[id]/record/page.tsx`:
      - Implement SimpleVoiceAssistant component to handle AI interactions
      - Use BarVisualizer to display audio visualization
      - Implement VoiceAssistantControlBar for user controls

 2. Backend: Update Session Creation
+   - Modify `app/api/sessions/route.ts`:
-   - Modify `app/api/sessions/route.ts` to include `systemPrompt` when creating a new session
+     - Include `systemPrompt` when creating a new session
      - Ensure the `systemPrompt` is stored in the database for each session

 3. Integration: LiveKit Agents and OpenAI
-   - Use LiveKit Agents framework to handle AI interactions directly in the frontend
-   - Ensure real-time processing of audio and AI responses
-   - Utilize the session's `systemPrompt` to guide the AI interviewer's behavior
+   - The integration between LiveKit Agents and OpenAI is handled automatically by the LiveKit SDK
+   - No manual implementation is required in your code

 4. Testing and Optimization
    - Test the entire flow from session creation to AI interaction